 Charlton Conservation Area

-Charlton is a compact conservation area in England, covering approximately 6.6 hectares of protected landscape.
-It is designated in 1993, reflecting the area's longstanding cultural and architectural significance.
-Within the conservation area there are 11 listed buildings of architectural or historic importance.
+Charlton is a compact conservation area in England, covering approximately 10.1 hectares of protected landscape.
+It is designated in 1977 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
+The area includes 7 listed buildings recognised for their heritage value.

 Note: There are 5 conservation areas with this name in the UK.